maziac/DeZog/documentation/Usage.md

 This document describes the features of DeZog and how they can be used.

+If watched inside vscode you can use "CTRL-F" to search for certain topics.

 ## Support

 If you like DeZog please consider supporting it.